How I Use Coconut Oil For Shaving: Benefits + Results + Mistakes

 Big mistake!

-While it shaved just fine, I did end up with a shaving with coconut oil razor burn afterwards.
-Thankfully, another coat of coconut oil helped with the irritation, but I’ll always do it in the shower in future!
+While it shaved just fine, I did end up shaving with coconut oil razor burn afterward.
+Thankfully, another coat of coconut oil helped with the irritation, but I’ll always do it in the shower in the future!

 Shaving Face With Coconut Oil